Thai banana: Uses

+'Thai banana' is mainly eaten fresh when ripe, or used in desserts and local dishes.
+Its flesh resists browning, making it suitable for cooking and processing.
+The leaves and pseudostems are sometimes used as fodder or for wrapping food.

-In Uganda, 'Thai banana' also known as 'pisang awak' (known locally as kayinja) is grown for making banana beer.
+In Uganda, 'Thai banana' (known locally as kayinja) is grown for making banana beer.

-In Cambodia, 'Thai banana' as well as 'pisang awak' (known locally as chek nam va) is favored over varieties for its multiple uses while other varieties are valued for the fruit.
-The banana blossoms (at the stage of male flower production) and pseudostem, although astringent, are eaten as a vegetable.
-The folded leaves are used as a container for making steamed curries, including fish amok and ansom chek in which the fragrance of the banana leaves is transferred to the food being cooked.
+In Cambodia, 'Thai banana' (chek nam va) is favored for its multiple uses.
+The banana blossoms and pseudostem, although astringent, are eaten as a vegetable.
+The folded leaves are used as containers for steamed curries such as fish amok and ansom chek.

-In Vietnam, Thai bananas are eaten both when ripe, raw and when the fruit is still green.
-In the Southwest region, almost all parts of the Thai banana tree are used by people to serve their daily lives.
-"Grilled sticky bananas" is prepared from Thai banana, is one of 9 dishes mentioned by CNN in list of "The World's Best Desserts".
+In Vietnam, Thai bananas are eaten ripe or green.
+"Grilled sticky bananas" is prepared from Thai banana and was listed by CNN as one of "The World's Best Desserts".

+In China, Pisang Awak (known as Fenjiao) has a long cultivation history in southern provinces.
+It is prized for its sweet taste, firm texture when cooked, and relatively stable market price.
+Unlike the dominant Cavendish banana (AAA genome) which accounts for about 80% of China's banana production, Fenjiao exhibits stronger abiotic stress resistance, making it suitable for subtropical regions with occasional cold spells.